This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 This sea glass candle honestly takes ten minutes to make.
 That’s of course not counting the wonderful hours spent finding the sea glass on the beach.
 That’s not work though, that’s an adult scavenger hunt!
 What makes this project really attractive though, is that it’s simple enough for children to make but ends up looking so professional.
 You honestly cannot go wrong on this DIY, and it makes a beautiful gift as well.

-There are so many wonderful things you can do with sea glass, whether it’s displaying them on their own or using them in the garden.
+There are so many wonderful projects you can do with sea glass, whether it’s displaying them on their own or using them in the garden.
 I thought of this idea when noticing how pretty sea glass is when held to the sun.
 Sandwiching the sea glass between two glasses replicates this effect.
 A small tea light in the center acts as the sun and glows prettily through the glass.
 If you’re not near a beach, no worries.
 You can also make this project with marbles, or colored glass from the craft shop.

 What you need to make a sea glass candle

 - Sea glass, marbles, aquarium glass, colored craft glass